course-files/DistributedDatabases-HDFS-MapReduce-WideColumn/instructions/1-hadoop-hdfs-mapreduce/1-setup-hadoop.md

 # Set the password for the hadoop user
 echo "hadoop:hadoop" | sudo chpasswd

+# A more secure alternative:
+# sudo passwd hadoop

-# Add the hadoop user to the sudo group
+# Append the hadoop user to the sudo group
+# without removing them from existing groups
 sudo usermod -aG sudo hadoop

 # Allow the hadoop user to execute any command without a password
+# i.e., passwordless administrative (sudo) privileges
 echo "hadoop ALL=(ALL) NOPASSWD:ALL" | sudo tee -a /etc/sudoers
 ```